jeffgriffith/java-go-comparison-with-pi/README.md

 no such special treatment and ran nearly twice as fast out of the box.

 * * *
+Here is the equation for estimating PI.
+This allows us to break the summation into arbitrary ranges and farm out the ranges to several works to be done in parallel.
+The result of all of the workers can then be summed for a final estimation of PI.

 ![EstimatingPI](images/0-EstimatingPI.jpg "Approsimation for PI")
 * * *
+This function executes an estimation for the given range asynchronously.

 ![CalculatePiForTerms](images/1-CalcPiForTerms.jpg "Calculate for pi")
 * * *

+Create all the workers and aggregate the results.
+Again, the result is produced asynchronously.

 ![ManyWorkers](images/2-ManyWorkers.jpg "Many workers")
 * * *
+The main program.
+Note that in calculating 10 billion terms, there is no doubt some over flow that limits the precision of the answer (to about 10 decimal points i think) but I don't think this matters in terms in terms of the calculation.

+Note that the main contains the synchronization point for both implementations.
+The Java version blocks on the future calculation result with a "join()" call where the Go main blocks on reading from the output channel calling calculatePi.

 ![Main](images/3-Main.jpg "Main")
 * * *
+This kind of speaks for itself.
+Maybe I will rewrite a Java version without the helpers for a fair comparison.
 ![Readability](images/4-Readability.jpg "Readability")